nervetattoo/sanity-plugin-mermaid/README.md

 ## TODO

-- [ ] Document how to use in frontend
 - [ ] Write a helper package providing a serialiser for portable text
 - [ ] Link to mermaid docs in editor
 - [ ] Syntax highlighted editor
-- [ ] Polish and npm publishing